will-head/log-parser/README.md

 ## Assumptions

 - The script prints visits followed by unique views
-- Sub-directories are considered separate entires
+- Sub-directories are considered separate entries
 - If two entries have the same count, they're listed in alphabetical order
 - IP addresses have leading zeros